Dive computer: Human error

 Many dive computers have menus, various selectable options and various display modes, which are controlled by a small number of buttons.
 Control of the computer display differs between manufacturers and in some cases between models by the same manufacturer.
 The diver may need information not displayed on the default screen during a dive, and the button sequence to access the information may not be immediately obvious.
 If the diver becomes familiar with the control of the computer on dives where the information is not critical before relying on it for more challenging dives there is less risk of confusion which may lead to an accident.

 Most dive computers are supplied with default factory settings for algorithm conservatism, and maximum oxygen partial pressure, which are acceptably safe in the opinion of the manufacturer's legal advisors.
 Some of these may be changed to user preferences, which will affect risk.
 The user manual will generally provide instructions for adjusting and resetting to factory default, with some information on how to choose appropriate user settings.
 Responsibility for appropriate use of user settings lies with the user who makes or authorises the settings.
 There is a risk of the user making inappropriate choices due to lack of understanding or input error.

+In some cases it can be easy to select the wrong setting by accidentally double pressing the same button with cold fingers encased in thick gloves.
+The process of correcting the setting can be unfamiliar and take a considerably greater number of buttons pressed at a time when there are other important matters to attend to.
+An example of this type of error would be accidentally selecting oxygen as the breathing gas instead of a travel gas because oxygen is at the top of the gas options list.
+This is an error that must be corrected as soon as possible as it will set off alarms and cause unsafe decompression calculation errors.
 Confirmation messages during gas switches can reduce the risk of user error at the cost of an extra button press.